Making Annoying Phone Calls – California Penal Code 653m

 An example of PC 653m making annoying or harassing phone calls includes a situation of where a couple is in the middle of a divorce and living in separate locations.
 One spouse is unhappy with current child custody arrangement, and they begin to make repeated threatening phone calls.

 A most common method to prove an annoying phones case is the voice mails left by the caller.
 The amount and length of the phone calls, and the relationship between the victim and caller are crucial factors considered by a prosecutor on whether to file criminal charges.

-To give readers useful information about the crime of PC 653m making annoying phone calls, our California criminal defense lawyers will outline the law below.
+To give readers useful information about the crime of PC 653m making annoying phone calls, our criminal defense lawyers will outline the law below.

 Definition of Penal Code 653m – Annoying Phone Calls

 California Penal Code Section 653m defines making annoying or harassing phone calls: